-If you have a Mac computer, you have file vault installed already on your computer through a few simple steps.
-Disk encryption will prevent a third-party from accessing the content of the computer if it’s stolen.
+If you have a Mac computer, you have a file vault installed already on your computer through a few simple steps.
+Disk encryption will prevent the third party from accessing the content of the computer if it’s stolen.
 Otherwise, a thief could just rip the drive out and plug it into another computer to view the entire contents.
 The important thing to remember is that the password unlocks the data so don’t forget your password.
 You can put it in the password manager.

 For Windows users, there are methods to encrypt the data on your computer.
 By encrypting your data, you essentially lock it so if your computer is compromised, someone cannot view the sensitive information you have stored.